 By rowing at a brisk pace three to four times a week for around thirty minutes to one hour, you will strengthen your muscles and increase your muscular endurance.
 With endurance comes a number of benefits, including more energy.
 With more energy, you will be able to push that little bit harder and further and so continue to improve your fitness.

 Rowing machine workouts engage all of the body’s major joints and muscles in a full range of motion.
 Regular sessions done over time leads to a marked increase in flexibility.
-People who are flexible have better posture, so usually appear younger than their counterparts who don’t exercise.
+People who are flexible have better posture than those who aren’t, and they usually appear younger than their counterparts who don’t exercise.

 According to the Mayo Clinic, flexible hips and upper legs combined with strong abdominal and back muscles offers protection against back pain.
 Flexible people are also less prone to injury than those who are inflexible.